ZER-0-NE/locsum/README.md

 2.  **State Management:** A single state file, `index_state.json`, keeps track of which index is currently "live" (blue) and which is the candidate for the next switch (green).
 3.  **Zero-Downtime Startup:** On startup, the application immediately loads the current blue index and becomes ready to serve queries.
 There is no waiting for indexing to complete.
 4.  **Background Rebuilding:** After startup, a background task automatically checks if the notes or configuration have changed.
 If they have, it builds a completely new index in the inactive (green) directory without interrupting the live service.
 5.  **User-Controlled Switchover:** Once the green index is built, it is marked as "ready."
 The user can then trigger a switchover via an API call, promoting the new green index to become the live blue index.
-This switch is instantaneous.
+This switch is instantaneous and allows toggling between available indexes.

 This approach guarantees that the application is always responsive and serving queries from a valid index, while new or updated indexes are built safely in the background.